ganelson/inform/notes/release/pending.md

 - "X is an activity on nothing" would incorrectly create an activity on objects, resulting in an immediate contradiction.
 (Activities on nothing are not often useful, which is why this bug has lasted so long.)
+- "empty", as an adjective, was defined only on activities and rulebooks based on objects

 ## Bugs fixed in the course of feature additions